olmerrr/worldWise/README.md

 # React + Vite + json-server
+# firstly use json-server use
+npm run server

+# for start app use
+npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.